simplenetes-io/podc/PODSPEC.md

             - 'code=$(curl -Lso /dev/null http://127.0.0.1:8080/healthz -H "Host: example.org" -w "%{http_code}") && [ "${code}" -ge 200 ] && [ "${code}" -lt 400 ]'

       # Check to determine the health of the container.
-      # This check is valid to run during the whole pod lifecycle, but only after the startupProbe (if any) is finished.
+      # This check is automatically run during the whole pod lifecycle, but only after the startupProbe (if any) has finished.
       # If a check fails then the container will be stopped.
 Depending on it's restart-policy it might get restarted.
       # This has the same syntax as the "readinessProbe".
       # Here we will show an example using `wget`. `curl` is more precise in checking, but often only `busybox wget` is available in containers.